junxit/us-congress-bills-115/metadata.md

 - 2017-08-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 204.
 - 2017-09-14 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S5771-5772; text: CR S5771-5772)
 - 2017-09-14 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S5771-5772; text: CR S5771-5772)
+- 2017-09-18 — Message on Senate action sent to the House.
+- 2017-09-18 — Received in the House.
+- 2017-09-18 — Referred to the House Committee on Transportation and Infrastructure.